tejajagadeep/fse-basics/interview/system-design/system-design.md

 - When the overhead of creating and managing multiple instances is too high or unnecessary.

-### How to Implement the Singleton Pattern in Java:
+### How to Implement the Singleton Pattern in Java

 1. **Basic Implementation (Lazy Initialization)**